TylerLubeck/battlebots/README.md

 Each of the 3-tuples is of the format `(player-one-hand,player-two-hand,winner)`

+Your container will also be booted with an environment variable `PLAYER_NUMBER` that will be set to either `"1"` or `"2"`, so you can tell which player you are in the history string.
+This is being provided as an environment variable rather than a command line argument to avoid breaking any existing bots with this last minute change.

 ### History Example

 If the provided history looks like `rp2;sp1` then